-To further dissect ZNF488's evolving role in resistance, we extracted the subnetwork with direct links to ZNF488 from all cell lines (Figure 6H).
-As predicted, ZNF488 directly regulates the three hallmark hubs of GSC - Self-renewal (stemness), Metabolism and cell growth, and Migration and invasion (37).
-Depletion of ZNF488 in the three GSC lines using shZNF488-1 impacted eight key factors controlling these hubs, with the two most dominant factors SLC2A4RG (metabolism and cell growth) and ETV4 (self-renewal), showing consistent changes in all three lines (Figure 6I).
+hallmark hubs of GSC-self-renewal (stemness), metabolism and cell growth, and migration and invasion (36).
+Depletion of ZNF488 in the three GSC lines using shZNF488-1 affected eight key factors controlling these hubs, with the two most dominant factors SLC2A4RG (metabolism and cell growth) and ETV4 (self-renewal), showing consistent changes in all three lines (Fig. 6I).